alflokken/alflokken.github.io/_posts/2025-04-09-conditional-access-recommendations.md

 ## What's Next?

 Conditional Access is evolving rapidly.
-These recommendations provide a solid foundation, but successful implementation depends on structured policy design and consistent review.
-For guidance on a scalable implementation, watch for my upcoming article on structured Conditional Access policy design.
+These recommendations provide a solid foundation, but successful implementation requires structured policy design and consistent review.
+For guidance on scalable implementation, watch for my upcoming article on structured Conditional Access policy design.

 ### Further reading